DMA

 Microsoft accepted its gatekeeper designation, but requested to initiate an investigation into potentially exempting Microsoft’s services such as Bing, Edge, and Microsoft Ads from the DMA.

 Apple and TikTok were less welcoming.
-Apple expressed ongoing concerns regarding privacy and security risks associated with the DMA law (source: Reuters).
+Apple expressed ongoing concerns regarding DMA privacy and security risks associated with the DMA law (source: Reuters).
 In a statement, Apple emphasized its commitment to “mitigate these impacts and continue to deliver the very best products and services to our European customers.”
 TikTok said it “fundamentally disagreed with this decision” and was “disappointed that no market investigation was conducted prior to this decision,” adding it was considering its next steps.

 Interoperability and non-discrimination